-We are Reformed Baptists.
-Our desire is to be biblical in our orthodoxy and orthopraxy.
+We are Reformed Baptists located in the greater San Antonio area.
+Our desire is to follow the Bible in both word and deed.
 We acknowledge the 1689 Second London Baptist Confession of Faith as a means of defining how we interpret the doctrines of Scripture.
 The Bible is our ultimate authority for all wisdom and guidance.

 DISTINCTIVES OF PROVIDENCE REFORMED BAPTIST CHURCH